Building with Columns

 Examples of Famous Buildings

-- The Lincoln Memorial in Washington, D.C.: This American monument uses Doric columns to create a sense of strength and permanence.
+- The Lincoln Memorial in Washington, D.C.: The Doric columns give this memorial a weight and permanence that perfectly matches its purpose.

-- The Seagram Building in New York City: This modern skyscraper uses steel columns to support its sleek, minimalist design.
+- The Seagram Building in New York City: A masterclass in how steel columns can define modern minimalist design.

 Construction Techniques